+Lamayuru aka Yuru Monastery is one of the ancient Tibetan Buddhist Monastery which is located at Lamayouro in Leh District of Jammu & Kashmir, India.
 The other name of Lamayuru Monastery is Yungdrung Tharpaling Monastery.
-It is one of the most ancient monasteries of Ladakh.
-And if the legend is to be believed then approximately 127 km from west of Leh there was a big lake during the time of Shakyamuni Buddha.
+And if the legend is to be believed then approximately 127 km from west of Leh there lies a big lake that has been there since the time of Shakyamuni Buddha.
 It is said that this lake is also home to many Nagas as well.

-Yuru Kabgyat is a two-day festival which is considered as one of the major festivals in Ladakh’s calendar.
-During Yuru Kabgyat, there is a great dance performance which depicts the essential teachings of Tibetan Buddhism.
+Experience Yuru Kabgyat.
+Yuru Kabgyat is a two-day festival that is considered as one of the major festivals in Ladakh’s calendar.
+During Yuru Kabgyat, a traditional dance is performed that depicts the essential teachings of Tibetan Buddhism.

-The best time to visit Lamayuru Monastery is between the months of July and August as this is the time when Yuru Kabgyat takes place.
+The best time to visit Lamayuru Monastery is between July and August, as this is the time when Yuru Kabgyat takes place.
 Moreover, it is a great time for sightseeing as well.

-By Road - Lamayuru is quite well connected with the overall road network.
-One can take frequent buses which run on this route from cities like Udhampur, Jammu, Srinagar and Leh.
-You can travel in one of them for the purpose of reaching your destination.
+By Road.
+Lamayuru is quite well-connected with the overall road network.
+One can take frequent buses that run on this route from cities like Udhampur, Jammu, Srinagar, and Leh.
+You can make a reservation in one of these buses to reach Lamayuru Monastery.

-By Train - This place doesn’t have a railway station of its own.
-The nearest railway station is located at Jammu and from there you will need to hire a cab or some other means of transportation to reach your destination.
+By Train.
+This place doesn’t have a railway station of its own.
+The nearest railway station is Shri Vaishno Devi located at Shri Mata Vaishno Devi Katra Railway Station and from there you will need to hire a cab or locally available transport to reach your destination.

 Leave a Reply: